 Contact our Newport Beach Plastic Surgeon

-If you’d like to learn more about your breast surgery options, please contact Dr. Richard Lee using the form on this page or call 949-548-9312 today to schedule your free consultation.
+If you’d like to learn more about your breast surgery options, please contact Dr. Richard Lee using the form on this page or call 949-548-9312 today to schedule your consultation.
 We serve patients in Newport Beach, Irvine, Santa Ana and throughout Orange County, California.